jlecomte/spectroscopy-focus-helper/README.md

 ![example of a 2D spectrum](2D-spectrum-example.jpg)

-One of the biggest challenges in spectroscopy is to properly focus the telescope in order to obtain the finest 2D spectrum that the instrument and the seeing conditions can provide.
-A sharper 2D spectrum will yield in a higher signal-to-noise ratio in the final spectral profile, so it is important to get this right!
+One of the biggest challenges in spectroscopy is to properly focus the telescope in order to obtain the highest amount of useful signal going through the slit that the instrument and the current seeing conditions can provide.
 In this repository, I present a very simple Python script that can help you achieve better focus in spectroscopy.

 ## Installation